As a property investor, there are two measures you should consider when analysing the potential performance of buy to let property:

 The important things to consider are that some facilities can be very expensive to manage and maintain.
 Swimming pools, excessive lifts and cinema rooms are all unlikely to generate more rent but can cost you a significant amount of money.
 Remember, these are costs borne by the landlord, not the tenant.

 Repairs and Maintenance

-In a nutshell, these are the three areas within your control as an investor where you can improve your cash flow: –
+These are the three areas within your control as a real estate investor where you can improve your cash flow: –